 North Macedonia citizenship by investment provides the cheapest route to European citizenship.
 Its citizenship program schemes start with a minimum investment of €200,000 in a private investment fund established in the country.
 While its CBI program grants citizenship in Europe, it doesn’t come with freedom of movement in the European Union as a non-EU member.

-- Affordable investment options with lower requirements compared to other CBI programs.
+- Affordable investment options with lower requirements compared to other similar programs.

-- Access to visa-free or visa-on-arrival travel to over 120 countries.
+- Access to visa-on-arrival or visa-free travel to over 140 countries.

 - Attractive tax incentives for business owners and investors.